mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	findtime = 900
 	maxretry = 2

 And if you are using Fail2Ban verison 0.8.7 or higher, be sure to activate the `recidive` filter so repeat offenders are banned for a nice long time.
-This is adjusted so `maxretry` is 3 instead of 5 like this
+This is adjusted so `maxretry` is 3 instead of 5 and there is a destination (`dest=`) email set to notify me of `recidive` blocking someone:

 	# Jail for more extended banning of persistent abusers
 	# !!!
 WARNING !!!